f4exb/dsdcc/Readme.md

 <h1>Supported formats</h1>

-These are only a subset of the ones covered by the original DSD project so in that respect DSDcc is rather DSDminus :-).
+These are only a subset of the ones covered by the original DSD project.
 Migration from original DSD is not easy and will be done little by little and also depends on the test material available.
 For now we have:

   - DMR/MOTOTRBO: European two slot TDMA standard.
 MOTOTRBO is a popular implementation of this standard.
   - D-Star: developed and promoted by Icom for Amateur Radio customers.

 Next we might want to add YSF (Yaesu Sound Fusion a.k.a.
-C4FM) as a newly supported format and cover all AMBE codec based commercial formats used at present by Amateur Radio.
+C4FM) as a newly supported format to cover all AMBE codec based commercial formats used at present by Amateur Radio.

 <h1>Source code</h1>